 Setting Up the Chart of Accounts

 When you set up your chart of accounts, think of the future.
 Don't just think about the accounts you need for your small business now.
 Think of the accounts you may need 5 or 10 years down the line and include those in your chart.
-You may not have employees now, but in a few years, you may add employees to your business so include those accounts now that you may need in the future.
-You may have to add accounts to your chart of accounts as you go along.
+You may not have employees now, but in a few years, you may add employees to your business, so plan for that with your chart.
+You still may have to add accounts to your chart as you go along.

-As a part of the accounting cycle, the chart of accounts is used in journal transactions.
-There are five categories on the chart of accounts.
+As a part of the accounting cycle, the chart of accounts is used in journal transactions, and there are five categories on the chart of accounts:

 - Owner's Equity

-You want to organize your chart of accounts just like the format of the company's balance sheet.
-The Asset Category is where you keep track of what your company owns.
-You may want your Asset Category to start with the number 1000.
-That is usually the number computerized accounting programs use.
+The asset category is where you keep track of what your company owns.
+You may want your asset category to start with the number 1000.
+That is usually the number that computerized accounting programs use.
 Number each asset account in a sequence such as 1000, 1010, 1020, and so on, beginning with current assets and moving on to fixed assets.

 Current assets will include accounts for cash on hand, such as cash in your checking and savings accounts.
-You may have customers to whom you extend credit so you will need an accounts receivable account.
+You may have customers to whom you extend credit, so you will need accounts receivable account.
 If you sell products, you will need an inventory account.

 After your fixed asset account, put in an account for accumulated depreciation.
-Accumulated depreciation is always a negative number on the balance and is directly related to your fixed assets since that is what you are depreciating.
-Do not leave any space for any other accounts between fixed assets and accumulated depreciation.
+It is always a negative number on the balance and is directly related to your fixed assets since that is what you are depreciating.
+Do not leave any space for any other accounts between fixed assets and the accumulated depreciation.
 You may have accumulated depreciation for more than one fixed asset.
-You can depreciation your buildings, vehicles, business equipment, and so on.
+You can depreciate your buildings, vehicles, business equipment, and so on.

 The current liabilities section will include short-term debt accounts like accounts payable, the account where you will record what you owe your suppliers.
-It will also include your accrual accounts.
-Accrual accounts include what you owe in payroll taxes and sales taxes.
-You will also have an account for accrued wages.
+It also will include your accrual accounts, which include what you owe in payroll taxes and sales taxes.
+You also will have an account for accrued wages.
 You might also have a current liability account for credit cards payable and short-term loans payable.

 In the future, you may incur some long-term debt such as a mortgage.
 You should include space in your chart of accounts for other long-term debt accounts.

-Sales Revenue is the first account on the chart of accounts related to the income statement.
-Sales revenues are the primary source of income for your business.
-Usually, this section of the chart of accounts starts with 4000.
+Sales revenue is the first account on the chart of accounts related to the income statement.
+Sales revenues are the primary source of income for your business, and this section of the chart of accounts usually starts with 4000.
 Along with the sales revenue account, you may want to include an account for sales discounts and sales returns and allowances.
-You will also want to include an account for interest income for any income you earn on your company's investments.
+You also will want to include an account for interest income for any income you earn on your company's investments.

 Sales costs or costs of goods sold is usually the next type of account to consider.
 Even service businesses have to consider sales costs.
 You also include accounts for discounts from suppliers, costs of shipping, and miscellaneous sales costs.

-The last category listed on the chart of accounts is the Expense Category which is usually numbered 5000.
-A handy way to list expenses in the chart of accounts is to look at Internal Revenue Service Tax Form Schedule C and follow the way expenses are listed on that form.
+The last category listed on the chart of accounts is the expense category, which usually is numbered 5000.
+A handy way to list expenses in the chart of accounts is to look at IRS Tax Form Schedule C and follow the way expenses are listed on that form.
 That makes it easy for you and your accountant when tax time comes.
-Develop an account for each of the expenses listed on Schedule C plus any other expense specific to your firm.
+Develop an account for each of the expenses listed on Schedule C plus any other expenses specific to your firm.
 Leave several blank accounts available in case you need them in the future.
 Assign a number in the 5000-5999 range to each.